 If the draft is good at managing that second purpose – controlling rookie wages – then it has a mixed record on the first.
 The team with the first pick still has to choose wisely, which is not easy.
 Cliff Christl and Don Langenkamp’s excellent and entertaining 1983 book is about that process.

 The NFL’s decision to introduce a draft in 1936 was driven by the precarious state of the league.
 Running a professional football team in the 1930s was not lucrative and bidding wars for the top talent didn’t help.
 The draft gave teams the upper hand.
-Christl and Langenkamp quote Curly Lambeau, founder of the Green Bay Packers, who said after the 1936 Draft:
+Christl and Langenkamp quote Curly Lambeau, founder of the Green Bay Packers, who said after the 1936 Draft: “There’s no need to hurry now.
+These men will play with Green Bay or not at all.
+And we have no desire to rush them into signing contracts before they are ready to do so.”

 Early drafts were primitive.
 The teams, often informed by little more than magazine reports about players they had never seen, got together in a room and picked players for hours on end.
 Christl and Langenkamp detail how the process was slowly professionalised.
 Teams began to gather information on players, first by calling college coaches, then by hiring scouts, and each year the stacks of paper they brought to the draft got ever-larger.